 Summer wildfires are not over yet, at least not in California.
-The furious wildfires have caused much damaged in the sunny state.
+The furious wildfires have caused much damage in the sunny state.
 Hundreds of buildings in Northern California have destroyed thousands of homes.
 It’s not easy seeing your home burnt to the ground right before your very eyes.
 It’s even more difficult when landlords and insurance companies refuse to pay injured victims.
 In these scenarios is best contacting an experienced Ventura County personal injury attorney to find out how you can recover compensation for all your losses.

 Is your place safe?

 Most burn injuries happen in places with landlords.
 Even when the fire occurred where you live, it may not be your fault.
 Landlords like to persuade tenants from pursuing legal action against them.
 It’s their responsibility to keep the property safe and in optimal conditions.
-They have to follow basic safety standards and the established codes.
+They have to follow basic safety standards and established codes.
 If a tenant is injured as a result of a landlord’s negligence, he or she is legally liable for the damages and injuries sustained in the accident.

 Some landlords don’t respect the law

 Landlords who own properties have to follow the law and keep their tenants safe.
-For example, if there is a broken staircase, slippery floors, the smoke detectors and fire extinguishers are damaged, tenants are more at risk of accidents, and burn injuries.
+For example, if there is a broken staircase, slippery floors, smoke detectors and fire extinguishers are damaged, tenants are more at risk of accidents, and burn injuries.
 Many apartment complexes in California are not following the procedures for fire safety.
-This is why it’s important you contact an Ventura County personal injury attorney if a fire breaks and you get injured.
+This is why it’s important you contact a Ventura County personal injury attorney if a fire breaks and you get injured.
 In some cases, the property owner may be held liable for your injuries.

 Fires can start anywhere but if the alarm is not installed in the right spot, the tenant is not warned about the dangers and may get injured as a result.
 Smoke alarms are one of the most essential aspects of fire safety.
 If you think your fire alarm has not been installed properly, make sure you speak to your landlord and request he or she corrects the situation.
 It’s best if a certified electrician installs them rather than a maintenance worker.
 They should have a battery backup and they should be hardwired.
 Some cheap smoke detectors cannot detect a lot of smoke while others are more efficient in every circumstance.
 They should be tested every month to ensure proper functioning.